Oral Fixation: What It Really Is, Why Your Brain Does It, and What to Do About It

 Research published in Frontiers in Neuroscience showed that oral activity sends flavor and sensory information to the brain's reward system, including the nucleus accumbens, midbrain dopamine areas, and the amygdala.
 These are the same regions that light up during other pleasurable, reinforcing behaviors.

 So the modern oral fixation psychology framework looks something like this: early comfort patterns wire the brain to associate oral stimulation with safety and reward.
 Stress and anxiety reactivate those circuits.
-The behavior persists because it works, at least in the short term.
+The behavior persists because it works --- at least in the short term.

 Common Oral Fixation Habits (And How Prevalent They Are)